grittygrease/tls-exported-authenticator/draft-sullivan-tls-exported-authenticator.md

 on the sender, with length corresponding to the length of the handshake hash.

-If the connection is TLS 1.2 or earlier, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid unkown key share attacks.
+If the connection is TLS 1.2 or earlier, the master secret MUST have been computed with the extended master secret {{!RFC7627}} to avoid key synchronization attacks.

 Certificate
 : The certificate to be used for authentication and any